L3DEVIL/VphonegagaInject/README.md

 ![](https://i.imgur.com/XOxLU91.png)

-And add the service below the application tag (change the package name if you had changed it)
+Add the service below the start of application tag (change the package name of your menu if you had changed it)
 ```
 <service
            android:name="uk.lgl.modmenu.FloatingModMenuService"